Mariba90/Hobby-projects/README.md

 * LinearRegressionPractice include predictiing huose prices using simple linear regression, feature engineering, multi variable linear regression, Ridge, Lasso.
 Finding the weights from scratch using Gradient Descent and Coordinate Descent methods.

+* Land price estimation and assessment classification: A very deep exploratory data analysis on owned and leased properties in New York City on 2011, 2012,2013 dataset.
+Land estimation and classification using KNN, SVM, and T-test and regression analysis

 * Music Recognition: bulding a composer classifier from midi files on Bach, Beethoven, Brahms, Schubert.
 Preprocessing notebook includes reading .midi files, cleaning and feature engineering, i.e., making the data readable for the computer and ready for the machine learning algorithms.
 Classifier notebook includes classifier algorithms that have been implmeneted and evaluated include SVM, XGBoost, logistic regression, KNN, Random Forest, MLP : link to the data files https://drive.google.com/drive/folders/1weHPqfeWiSdufYLctmf-QpllPXuCCUP0?usp=sharing

 * generic functions: can be used as tools for 3D grid and particle visualization tasks, reading time-series dictionary files